getting started

 • A place to be too serious

-1. Robots weigh a maximum of 1 pound (453.6 grams).
-Please note the competition battery weighs .052 pounds/24 grams – teams should plan accordingly.
+1. Robots weigh a maximum of 1 pound (453.6 grams) – teams should plan accordingly.

 2. Robots electronics are restricted to those provided in the team’s kit and may not be modified.